Soggy Fleece Farm

 March 2018 | Services Provided: Illustration Logos Print

-Below Andy gives an overview of the steps he took when creating a logo, enjoy.
+Below Andy gives an overview of the steps he takes when creating a logo.
+Enjoy!

 1. I start with pencils.
-It enables me to work quickly and freely without having to focus closely on specific details like the exact font to be used.
-Marci & Ben chose the bottom right illustration to begin with.
+It enables me to work quickly and freely without having to focus closely on specific details, like the exact font to be used.
+Marci & Ben chose the bottom right illustration to begin.

 3 & 4 Revisions and color.
-We go back and forth here fine tuning fonts and elements.
-In this case zoomed in on the goat and in the end went back to the full body of the original sketch.
-Once we’re close it’s time to introduce color and the fun really begins.
+We go back and forth here, fine tuning fonts and elements.
+In this case, I zoomed in on the goat and, in the end, went back to the full body of the original sketch.
+Once we’re close, it’s time to introduce color and the fun really begins.

-At this stage I like to apply the logo to some possible products since in reality we rarely use our logos on a white background but they’re often applied to a variety of real world elements.
+At this stage I like to apply the logo to some possible products since, in reality, we rarely use our logos on a white background.
+They’re more often applied to a variety of real world elements.
 Below we see the possibilities of a website, shirt and sweet farm truck.

 I recently had the pleasure of working with Marci & Ben of Soggy Fleece Farm.
-They’re producing everything from produce to fine meats on there Central Pennsylvania farm and have quite a story as to how they came to own the farm.
-The short story resembles a guy named Gideon in the Bible who asks God for an unnatural occurrence to happen so to confirm that Gideon could trust God.
-The occurrence a wet fleece when everything else was dry.
+They’re producing everything from produce to fine meats on their Central Pennsylvania farm and have quite a story as to how they came to own the farm.
+The short story resembles a guy named Gideon in the Bible who asks God for an unnatural occurrence to happen so he could trust God.
+The occurrence?
+A wet fleece when everything else around it was dry.